StorjOld/metatool/documentation/_sources/core_module.txt

     'http://your.host.org'

 The return value is a response_ with the JSON object containing a data usage and limits for the node.
-The same result you can get if you visit node server on the server by the **api/nodes/me/** on the browser, i.e. - http://node2.metadisk.org/api/nodes/me/.
+The same result you can get if you visit the **/api/nodes/me/** path of the node server in browser, i.e. - http://node2.metadisk.org/api/nodes/me/.

 .. _response: http://docs.python-requests.org/en/latest/api/#requests.Response